My files are missing. How do I get them back?

 - If the folder is no longer listed among your current or past shared folders, then it was either unshared, or you were removed from the folder.
 You'll need to contact the owner of the folder to find the reason.
 Only the owner can remove a user from the folder or unshare the folder.
 If the folder is still shared, then other members can usually invite you back to the folder.

-Use the website to find files, including deleted files
+Use dropbox.com to find files, including deleted files

-Files you've uploaded to your account, including recently deleted files, can be found on the website.
-Sign in to dropbox.com and type the name of a missing file into the search box.
-Use the Advanced search link (which will appear after you type something in the search box) to search for deleted files.
-Alternatively, you can navigate to the folder where the files should be and press the trash can icon next to the search box.
-Deleted files will appear in gray.
-Learn more about how to search for files.
+Files you've uploaded to your account, including recently deleted files, can be found on dropbox.com.
+Sign in and type the name of a missing file into the search box.
+Deleted files will appear at the bottom of the search results.

 Your search may show that the files were actually moved and not deleted.
 When you move files, Dropbox treats this event as you deleting them in one place and adding them to another place.
 If you move (or just rename) a large number of files, then you may receive a notification that some files were “deleted” and then miss the notification that they were “added” later.

-Dropbox saves all deleted files for 30 days (and longer if you pay for the Packrat option).
-You can restore these files from the website.
+Dropbox saves all deleted files for 30 days (and longer if you pay for the Extended Version History option).
+You can restore these files from dropbox.com.
 Follow the instructions to view and restore any deleted files that can still be restored.

 Please note that it's possible to restore multiple files at once.
 Use these shortcuts to select multiple files or folders and then restore them all with a single click.